 - 2) If the race has been started the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid. - 3) If, after the start, a car is immobilised on the starting grid, it shall be the duty of the marshals to push it into the pit lane by the fastest route.
-If the driver is able to re-start the car whilst it is being pushed he may rejoin the race. - 4) If the driver is unable to start the car whilst it is being pushed his mechanics may attempt to start it in the pit lane.
-If the car then starts it may rejoin the race.
-The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure. - 148) Should Article 147 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result. - 149 Either of the penalties under Article 54a) or b) will be imposed for a false start judged using an FIA supplied transponder which must be fitted to the car as specified. - 150) Only in the following cases will any variation in the start procedure be allowed : - a) If it starts to rain after the five minute signal but before the race is started and, in the opinion of the race director teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the 15 minute point.
-If necessary the procedures set out in Articles 136-142 will be followed. - b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line and information concerning the likely delay will be displayed on the timing monitors.
-Once the start time is known at least ten minutes warning will be given. - c) If the race is started behind the safety car, Article 154(m) will apply. - 151) The stewards may use any video or electronic means to assist them in reaching a decision.
+Any driver being pushed from the grid may not attempt to start the car. - 4) Once the car is in the pit lane his mechanics may attempt to start it, if successful the driver may rejoin the race.
+The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure.

+- 38.14 Should Article 38.13 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result. - 38.15 Either of the penalties under Articles 16.3a) or b) will be imposed for a false start judged using an FIA supplied transponder which must be fitted to the car as specified. - 38.16 Only in the following cases will any variation in the start procedure be allowed : - a) If it starts to rain after the three minute signal but before the race is started and, in the opinion of the race director teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the ten minute point. - b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on extreme-weather tyres, the abort lights will be shown on the Line and information concerning the likely delay will be displayed on the timing monitors.
+Once the start time is known at least ten minutes warning will be given. - c) If the race is started behind the safety car, Article 40.16 will apply. - 38.17 The stewards may use any video or electronic means to assist them in reaching a decision.
 The stewards may overrule judges of fact.
-A breach of the provisions of the Code or these Sporting Regulations relating to starting procedure, may result in the exclusion of the car and driver concerned from the Event.
+A breach of the provisions of the Code or these Sporting Regulations relating to the starting procedure, may result in the exclusion of the car and driver concerned from the Event.

-THE RACE
+39) THE RACE

-- 152) Team orders which interfere with a race result are prohibited. - 153) During the race, drivers leaving the pit lane may only do so when the light at the end of the pit lane is green and on their own responsibility, a marshal with a blue flag, or a flashing blue light, will also warn the driver if cars are approaching on the track.
+- 39.1 Team orders which interfere with a race result are prohibited. - 39.2 During the race, drivers leaving the pit lane may only do so when the light at the end of the pit lane is green and on their own responsibility.
+A marshal with a blue flag and/or a flashing blue light, will also warn the driver if cars are approaching on the track.

-SAFETY CAR
+40) SAFETY CAR

-- 154) a) The FIA safety car will be driven by an experienced circuit driver.
-It will carry an FIA observer capable of recognising all the competing cars, who is in permanent radio contact with race control. - b) 30 minutes before the race start time the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
-At this point (except under m) below) it will cover a whole lap of the circuit and enter the pit lane.

-c) The safety car may be brought into operation to neutralise a race upon the decision of the clerk of the course.
+- 40.1 The FIA safety car will be driven by an experienced circuit driver.
+It will carry an FIA observer capable of recognising all the competing cars who is in permanent radio contact with race control. - 40.2 30 minutes before the start of the formation lap the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
+At this point (except under 40.16 below) it will cover a whole lap of the circuit and enter the pit lane. - 40.3 The safety car may be brought into operation to neutralise a race upon the order of the clerk of the course.